 Linc Energy’s UCG Plant

-This plant has been shut down due to the court case.
+This plant has been shut down.

 Kogan Creek Power Station